-Pursuant to the articles of association, the General Meeting is presided by the Chairman of the Board or, if he is absent, by one of the other non-executive directors designated for that purpose by the Board.
+Pursuant to the articles of association, the General Meeting is presided by the Chairman of the Board, or, if he is absent, by one of the other non-executive directors designated for that purpose by the Board.
+If no non-executive directors are present at the meeting, the General Meeting shall be presided by one of the executive directors designated for that purpose by the Board.

-Voting Rights and Ouorum
+Voting Rights and Quorum

-In accordance with Dutch law and the articles of association, and in each case without prejudice to the Voting Cap (as defined hereinafter) being applicable to any shareholder:
+In accordance with Dutch law and the articles of association, and in each case without prejudice to the Voting Cap (as defined hereinafter) being applicable to any of shareholder: